How Humidity Can Damage Your Home

-Humid weather simply exacerbates moisture problems that are often a concern in crawl spaces and basements.
+Humid weather exacerbates moisture problems that are often a concern in crawl spaces and basements.
 Moisture from the ground works with moisture from the humid air to generate condensation on walls and other surfaces, and create muggy basement smells and atmospheres.
 In turn, this can translate to mold and mildew issues.
 To avoid these problems, it is important to take steps to minimize moisture below the main floor of the home.

-Crawl spaces should be covered with polyethylene or other thick, solid vapor barrier to keep moisture from the ground from creating bigger problems.
+Crawl spaces should be covered with polyethylene or other thick, solid vapor barrier to guard against moisture from the ground creating bigger problems.
 Crawl spaces with moisture barriers also should have one square foot of vent area for every 1,500 square feet of crawl space area, according to Michigan State University (MSU) researchers.
 Crawl spaces without moisture barriers should have one square foot of venting per 150 square feet of space.

 Mechanical system problems

 Moving up from the basement, the floor is the next likely victim of humidity problems.
 Mold and mildew can get into wood flooring or carpets, and may be hard to completely remove.
-It is best to avoid such problems by reducing humidity.
+It is best to avoid such problems by decreasing humidity.
 Air conditioning systems reduce humidity while reducing the temperature, if they are installed correctly.

 If mildew develops on wood flooring, scrub it off with trisodium phosphate or quaternary disinfectants, then rinse and dry thoroughly, and add a mildew-resistant paint.